ti-cortex-m4/demo-java-completablefuture/doc/article.md

 #### Methods for bulk operations

 The `CompletableFuture` class has two static methods to wait for the completion of many futures, not just of two as in the `thenCombine`, `thenAcceptBoth`, `runAfterBoth` methods.
-Note that all the argument futures can have different generic types, its arguments have the `CompletableFuture<?>` type.
+Note that all the argument futures can have different generic types, its arguments have the `CompletableFuture&lt;?>` type.

 Summary of the methods for bulk futures operations